David Zechiel

 I met my wife in 1966, but she didn't accept my proposal of marriage until 1981.
 So far, so good.
 She's my best friend and the best wife and mother that anyone could ask for.

 I enjoy playing chess.
 I have been a member of the United States Chess Federation since 1969.
 I played only correspondence chess from 1982 to 1997 when I achieved the rank of master.
 One of these games will take anywhere from 5 to 26 months.
-Lately I have been getting my chess fix by playing "blitz" chess on the Free Internet Chess Server.
+Lately I have been getting my chess fix by playing on Chess.com.
 I also hang out at Chess Games quite a bit.
 Here is an article on how to buy a chess set.

 I have been putting together several articles about different aspects of chess.
 They are PDFs and can be downloaded for your use.